 -

-Altar front or antipendio, coat of arms of the Congregation of the Most Holy Redeemer.
+Altar front or antipendium, shield of the Congregation of the Most Holy Redeemer.
 Plaster or stucco.
-XIX-XX centuries.
-Altar front made of plaster or stucco, which has a finish resembling stone, except for the central piece.
-This rectangular strip has a golden finish and a fine relief with leaves of a clear Gothic reminiscence, leaving a square with lobes on the inside in the center and vegetal details on the outside; this square shelters a polychrome shield.
-The shield used by the Congregation of the Most Holy Redeemer (Redemptorists) is a derivation of the seal of the same, defined in its statutes of 1764.
-On a blue background, there are three mountains, with the cross flanked by the spear and a sponge in a vara and the abbreviated names of Jesus (IS intertwined) and Mary (AM intertwined); on the Latin cross, an eye with luminous rays; on top of all these elements, an open crown.
-This Congregation was founded in 1732 by San Alfonso María de Ligorio in Scala (Italy), and approved by the Vatican in 1749.
-In Madrid, the construction of the Sanctuary of Perpetuo Socorro Parish in neo-Gothic style by the architect and Redemptorist brother was of great importance Gusttave Knockaert (with Neo-Gothic being the most common style in the Congregation during the second half of the 19th century, above all).
+19th-20th centuries.
+Altar front made of plaster or stucco, which has a stone-like finish, except in the central piece.
+This rectangular strip has a golden finish and a fine relief with leaves with clear Gothic memories, leaving a square in the center with lobes on the inside and plant details on the outside; This square houses a polychrome shield.
+The shield used by the Congregation of the Most Holy Redeemer (Redemptorists) is a derivation of its seal, defined in its statutes of 1764.
+On a blue background, three mountains are located, with the cross flanked by the lance and a sponge on one rod and the abbreviated names of Jesus (IS intertwined) and Mary (AM intertwined); on the Latin cross, an eye with luminous rays; Above all these elements, an open crown.
+This Congregation was founded in 1732 by Saint Alfonso María de Ligorio in Scala (Italy), and approved by the Vatican in 1749.
+In Madrid, the construction of the Sanctuary of Perpetual Help Parish in neo-Gothic style by the architect and Redemptorist brother was of great importance.
+Gusttave Knockaert (thus, Neo-Gothic was the most common style in the Congregation during the second half of the 19th century, above all).

 · Size: 120x5x59 cms.